watson/stackman/README.md

 - `filter` - Accepts a single path segment or an array of path segments.
   Will filter out any stack frames that matches the given path segments.

-The `stackman` function takes two arguments:

-- `err` - the error to be parsed
+Call the `stackman` function with the error to be parsed and it will return a `stack` object.
-- `callback` - a callback which will be called with the a stack object when the parsing is completed

 #### The `stack` object:

-The callback given to the `stackman` function is called with a stack object when the parsing is completed.
+The `stackman` function returns a `stack` object when given an error.
 The `stack` object have two important properties:

 - `properties` - An object containing all the custom properties from the original error object (properties of type `object` and `function` are